Moments of Change: How Will Your Business Use Them to Thrive?

 Using the momentum of change to grow your business

-In the 1990s, a group of researchers from the Boston Consulting Group conducted a study to see whether they could identify what companies needed to do to successfully navigate through periods of change.
+In the 1990s, a group of researchers from the Boston Consulting Group conducted a study to identify what companies needed to do to successfully navigate through periods of change.

 Duration refers to the length of time the change initiative takes as well as the amount of time in between reviews.
-For example, as an employer or manager you might consider planning regular check-ins with your team.
-Schedule more than you think are necessary and give employees the option of “open” discussions and in-person, social touch points (via Zoom, if physical distancing is still mandatory in your region).
+For example, as an employer or manager you might consider planning regular check-ins with your team during uncertain times.
+Schedule more check-ins than you think are necessary and give employees the option of “open” discussions and in-person, social touch points (via Zoom, if physical distancing is still mandatory in your region).

 Integrity asks whether the team has the skills and competencies they need to perform during the change.
-For example, do your employees have strategies for working remotely (time management skills, technical knowledge about Zoom or other videoconferencing platform)?
-Can they work safely within this new reality (e.g.: are they aware of proper handwashing techniques or how to properly sanitize surfaces)?
+For example, over the past two years we’ve had to address whether employees have adequate strategies and tools for working remotely (time management skills, technical knowledge about Zoom or other videoconferencing platform) and whether they could work safely within a new reality (e.g.: awareness of proper handwashing techniques or how to properly sanitize surfaces).

 Commitment refers to how willing staff and management are to make and maintain the adjustments required of them by the change.
-The disruptions caused by the coronavirus are numerous and are impacting people in different ways.
-How will you demonstrate your commitment to supporting staff during this difficult time?
-For example, you might check in with frontline staff to check on how they are coping with newly implemented procedures and whether they feel able to follow them or review internal policies to see which ones should be updated to reflect our current work reality.
+The disruptions caused by the coronavirus were numerous and impacted people in different ways.
+How did you demonstrate your commitment to supporting staff during this difficult time?
+For example, you may have needed to check in with frontline staff to see how they were coping with newly implemented procedures and whether they were able to follow them, or you may have reviewed internal policies to see which ones should be updated to reflect the current working (and ever-shifting) environment.

 Effort examines how much additional work will be required of owners, managers, or staff on top of their existing workload in order to effectuate the change.
-Business owners must be conscious of the specific ways each of their employees have been impacted by the sudden shift to remote work, part-time work, or even if they had to be laid off.
-For example, parents might feel guilty about a decrease in productivity levels.
-Technical support staff may be inundated with requests for help.
-Initiate and encourage open conversations with your employees to devise reasonable accommodations during this unprecedented time.
+During the pandemic, business owners had to be conscious of the specific ways each of their employees were impacted by the sudden shift to remote work, part-time work, or even if they had to be laid off.
+For example, parents may have felt guilty about a decrease in productivity levels and/or technical support staff may have been inundated with requests for help.
+Initiate and encourage open conversations with your employees to devise reasonable accommodations during times of unprecedented change.

-Change can be driven by several factors including shifting labour demographics, evolving business environments, accelerating technological change, and large-scale global events, such as the current pandemic.
+Change can be driven by several factors including shifting labour demographics, evolving business environments, accelerating technological change, and large-scale global events, such as a pandemic.

 Using the DICE framework, business owners can gain a clearer understanding of what steps they must take to ensure the success of their business during times of change.